Herschel Grynszpan

-Herschel Feibel Grynszpan (Yiddish: הערשל פײַבל גרינשפּאן; German: Hermann Grünspan; 28 March 1921 – last rumoured to be alive 1945, declared dead 1960) was a Polish-Jewish expatriate born and raised in Weimar Germany who shot the German diplomat Ernst vom Rath on 7 November 1938 in Paris.
-The Nazis used this assassination as a pretext to launch Kristallnacht, the antisemitic pogrom of 9–10 November 1938.
-Grynszpan was seized by the Gestapo after the Fall of France and brought to Germany; his further fate remains shrouded in mystery.
+Herschel Feibel Grynszpan (Yiddish: הערשל פײַבל גרינשפּאן; German: Hermann Grünspan; 28 March 1921 – last rumoured to be alive in 1945, declared dead in 1960) was a Polish-Jewish expatriate born and raised in Weimar Germany who shot and killed the Nazi German diplomat Ernst vom Rath on 7 November 1938 in Paris.
+The Nazis used this assassination as a pretext to launch Kristallnacht, "The Night of Broken Glass", the pogrom of 9–10 November 1938.
+Grynszpan was seized by the Gestapo after the Fall of France and brought to Germany; his further fate remains unknown.

-It is generally assumed that he did not survive World War II, and he was declared dead in absentia by the West German government in 1960.
-This was done at the request of his parents, who said they had not heard anything from him in over 15 years, which was out of his character.
-However, this remains a matter of dispute: Kurt Großmann claimed in 1957 that Grynszpan lived in Paris under another identity.A photograph of a man resembling Grynszpan was cited in 2016 as evidence to support the claim that he was still alive in Bamberg, Germany, on 3 July 1946.
+It is generally assumed that Grynszpan did not survive World War II, and he was declared dead in absentia by the West German government in 1960.
+This was done at the request of his parents, who said they had not heard anything from him in over 15 years, which was out of character for him.
+However, this remains a matter of dispute: Kurt Grossman claimed in 1957 that Grynszpan lived in Paris under another identity.
+A photograph of a man resembling Grynszpan was cited in 2016 as evidence to support the claim that he was still alive in Bamberg, Germany, on 3 July 1946.